Hazard Insurance vs Homeowners Insurance: What's the Difference?

 Hazard Insurance vs. Full Homeowners Insurance

 Here's where the confusion really sets in.
 When your lender says "hazard insurance," they mean the dwelling coverage portion of a homeowners policy.
 But a full homeowners insurance policy is much broader.
+For a full breakdown, see our complete guide to Coverages A through F.

-Think of homeowners insurance as an umbrella with several coverages underneath it — and hazard insurance is just one of those coverages:
+Think of homeowners insurance as an umbrella with several coverages underneath it, and hazard insurance is just one of those coverages:

 Hazard Insurance (Coverage A)